eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 ffmpeg -i video.mp4  -vf "subtitles=captions.ass:force_style='OutlineColour=&H80000000,BorderStyle=4,Outline=1,Shadow=0,MarginV=20'" subtitled-video.mp4
 ~~~~~~~~

-I also want to create a video resized for Instagram, I can use `ffmpeg` to do that as well.
+I also want to create a video resized for Instagram.
+I can use the scale filter from `ffmpeg` to do that.

 ~~~~~~~~
 ffmpeg -i video.mp4 -vf scale=720:720:force_original_aspect_ratio=decrease,pad=720:720 instagram-sized.mp4
 ~~~~~~~~

-I can burn the subtitles on to this video too.
+I can burn in the subtitles for this video as well.

 ~~~~~~~~
 ffmpeg -i instaoutout.mp4 -vf "subtitles=captions.ass:force_style='OutlineColour=&H80000000,BorderStyle=4,Outline=1,Shadow=0,MarginV=90'" instagram-subs.mp4
 ~~~~~~~~

-I want to create 3 new videos from my original, I want to create 3 new videos from my original, and I've watched the video so I know I want sections from a point in the video for a specific length of time in seconds.
+I want to create 3 new videos from my original.
+I watch the video to identify which sections I want.
+Each section starts from a point in the video and lasts for a specific length of time in seconds.

 I've watched the video so I know I want sections from: